josephdprince/Library-System/README.md

 * Nlohmann Json
   - Clone the repository and build the package.
 By default, everything will be installed into your system, and cmake will look there for the package.
  ## Testing
- Our project was tested using googletest.
+ This project was tested using googletest.
 There are files for every class that contain the unit tests for each class's specific functions.